 2MNO3 → 2MNO2 + O2

 Alkali metals react vigorously with all the halogens to form solid ionic halides with a definite crystal structure.
 Reactivity decreases from fluorine to iodine.
 Lithium halides are an exception, with more covalent bonding because of the high polarization of the small covalent ion on the electron cloud of the halogen anion, as indicated by Fajan’s rule.

 Lithium halides are insoluble in water.
 Halides of bigger metals form poly halides by combining with more halogens.

 The Reaction of Alkali Metals with Liquid Ammonia

 Alkali metals ionize into cations and electrons in liquid ammonia.
 The cation and the electrons get solvated by the ammonia molecules.
 The solution is electrically conductive, reductive, and paramagnetic.

-The solvated electrons absorb in the visible region and the solution turns blue in colour.
-On standing, colour changes into bronze colour and the solution becomes diamagnetic.
+The solvated electrons absorb in the visible region, and the solution turns blue in colour.
+On standing, the colour changes into bronze, and the solution becomes diamagnetic.
 In dilute solutions, the cation, electron and ammonia react to form sodamide and hydrogen gas.